Why Pro Bono?

 Hours logged for projects/programs such as the Innocence Project and Tax Clinic count as pro bono hours.
 Training required to undertake the pro bono placement, excluding general body and interest meetings, also count as pro bono work.
 However, for the training hours to count, the skills learned during those sessions must be put into practice, and active involvement with the project is anticipated.
-Hours completed for a class clinic, externship, or program which go beyond the number of required hours, and meets the elements of the pro bono definition, can count as pro bono work.
-Hours worked for clients in the Leadership and Public Law class, beyond the expected hours, also count as pro bono work.
+Hours completed for a residency placement, class clinic, externship, or program which go beyond the number of required hours, and meets the elements of the pro bono definition, may count as pro bono work.
+Hours worked for clients in the Public Law & Leadership course, beyond the required hours, may also count as pro bono work.

-NOTE: If a student receives any financial compensation, including public interest stipends such as the IOLTA Public Interest Stipend, the hours performed cannot be counted as pro bono hours.
+NOTE: If a student receives any financial compensation, including public interest stipends, the hours performed cannot be counted as pro bono hours.
 Pro bono service hours completed beyond the number of hours required to fulfill the commitment for the stipend can count as pro bono.
-If the stipend does not specify an hourly requirement, the Office of Student Affairs should be consulted for further clarification.
+If the stipend does not specify an hourly requirement, the Office of Career & Student Development should be consulted for further clarification.